Lakentio/universe-engine/README.md

 python run.py
 ```

-## Seeds Personalized

-The Universe Engine supports custom seeds to ensure consistency in universe generation.
-The same seed will always generate the same universe.

 ## Hardware

 I tested the program with the default settings in a machine with I3 3220, 8GB Ram and no dedicated graphics card, and i got 58-62 FPS.